EPPlusSoftware/EPPlus/docs/articles/fixedissues.md

 # Features / Fixed issues - EPPlus 7
+## Version 7.1
+### Fixed issues
+* Inserting rows would cause an exception to occur in formulas in rare cases.
+* Special signs such as `'` when last in a formula would throw an exception in rare cases.

 ## Version 7.0.10
 ### Fixed issues
 * Having a workbook with group drawings in group drawings caused EPPlus to fail on load.